KonVas/Audio-programming/AP-Classes/Week01/introduction.md

 (https://github.com/KonVas/SuperMiam).

 ## Assignment
 Download SuperCollider and experiment with the IDE.
+Write on a paper an algorithm, a set of instructions for a specific tasks.
+Order of tasks is important as the goal of the algorithm.
+You may think in terms of music, i.e., consider a signal (audio or synthesised) which you want to create a specific route of this and its processing.

-## Readers
+## Weekly Reader
 _A history of programming and Music._ In chapter 4.
 The Cambridge Companion to Electronic Music, edited by Nick Collins and Julio d'Escrivan. (can be found at MIAM library).

+## Bibliography

+ Scott Wilson, David Cottle and Nick Collins.
+2011.
 The SuperCollider Book.
-MIT Press.
+The MIT Press.

+Eric S. Raymond.
+2001.
+The Cathedral and the Bazaar.
+O'Reilly Media, Inc. ISBN: 9780596001087